GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when requesting utility or revealing your intentions, make the callout beforehand to give your teammates time to adjust
 - callouts must be fast to allow your teammates to react quickly
 - they must also be concise to avoid covering game sound from your teammates
+- they must also be done with a calm voice not to stress your teammates
 - no callouts from dead people

 ### Clearing angles